neelsmith/latincy-marimo/README.md

 This repository hosts [marimo notebooks](https://marimo.io) illustrating how to use `latincy` text models for Latin token and lexeme analysis.
 Marimo notebooks are in the `marimo` directory; sample texts are in the `data` directory.

+`latin-manual.py` lets you enter Latin text (by typing or pasting into a text field), then uses `latincy` to count the frequencies of individual tokens and their lemmas (dictionary forms). `latin-delimitedfile.py` does the same thing after reading in a delimited-text file.
+The delimited-text file should have two columns, with a canonical reference in the first column and the corresponding text content in the second column. `data/vergileclogues.cex` is a delimited-text file with a text of Virgil's *Eclogues*.

 ## Installing and running

 ### Prerequisites